Chromecast: Operating system

-At the introductory press conference, Mario Queiroz, Google's VP of Product Management, said that the first-generation Chromecast ran "a simplified version of Chrome OS".
+At the introductory press conference, Mario Queiroz, Google's VP of Product Management, said that the first-generation Chromecast ran "a simplified version of ChromeOS".
 Subsequently, a team of hackers reported that the device is "more Android than ChromeOS" and appears to be adapted from software that was embedded in the since-discontinued Google TV platform.
 As with ChromeOS devices, Chromecast operating system updates are downloaded automatically without notification.

-Differing from all previous models, the Chromecast with Google TV runs on the Android TV operating system.
-A modified user interface, branded "Google TV" (unrelated to Google's discontinued smart TV platform), replaces the stock interface of Android TV.
+Differing from all previous models, the Chromecast with Google TV models run on the Android TV operating system.
+A modified user interface, branded "Google TV" (unrelated to Google's discontinued smart TV platform), replaced the stock interface of Android TV.
 The Google TV interface emphasizes content recommendations and discovery across different services and installed apps, compared to the stock Android TV interface that is more focused on navigating between individual installed apps.
-Google TV is compatible with over 6,500 apps built for Android TV.
-At launch, over 30 streaming services were integrated with Google TV for use in its content aggregation features.
+When the Chromecast with Google TV launched, the Google TV interface was compatible with over 6,500 apps built for Android TV, and over 30 streaming services were integrated with Google TV for use in its content aggregation features.